 “Food!” the rocker shouted.

 The pizza arrived with extra anchovies, on account of the missing Bufula.
 The accountant tried to negotiate a twenty per cent discount, but gave up when he realised everyone else was eating.
-After everything—the decades lost, the forked destinies, the shared agonies, bloated memories and wet dreams—our appetite for wood-fired animal fat and sourdough still bound us.
+After everything—the decades lost, the forked destinies, the shared agonies, bloated memories and wet dreams—our appetite for wood-fired animal fat and sourdough still bound us together.
 Despite what they say, taste does transcend multiple dimensions of spacetime.

 The rocker sidled over to me, his breath hot with Lambrusco.
 “Not hungry?” he said nodding at my plate.